arunsingh-creator/GDriveUtils/README.md

 </p>

-### [Features]
+<b><i>Features</i></b>

 Here's the list of features supported by the bot

-• Searching on multiple TeamDrives with Recursive Search
+• Searching on multiple TeamDrives with Recursive Search<br>
-• Cloning data from Google Drive or GDToT links
+• Cloning data from Google Drive or GDToT links<br>
-• Counting data from Google Drive or GDToT links
+• Counting data from Google Drive or GDToT links<br>
-• Deleting data from Google Drive
+• Deleting data from Google Drive<br>
-• Setting data permission to 'Anyone with the link' directly from the bot
+• Setting data permission to 'Anyone with the link' directly from the bot<br>
-• MongoDB for storing authorized users
+• MongoDB for storing authorized users<br>
-• Deploying with Docker
+• Deploying with Docker<br>
-• Deploying to Heroku with GitHub Workflow
+• Deploying to Heroku with GitHub Workflow<br>
-• Generating Index link of data
+• Generating Index link of data<br>
-• Service Account (SA) for bypassing Google's limits
+• Service Account (SA) for bypassing Google's limits<br>
-• Executing bash commands from the bot
+• Executing bash commands from the bot<br>

 ### Getting started
 > This guide will cover everything for deploying the bot properly.
 Focus and patience are needed are as always.